Social media use in education: Slack

 Slack (2007) has been a communication device that has been used by employees and jobs worldwide.
 It has the basic features of any social media site - writing, videos, replies and messages are the main usages by workers.
 It has a similar design like Twitter and Discord and with the familiar design used by students alike, creating networks for teachers and students to use for writing and connecting with their peers.

 Slack's design makes it user friendly for both students and teachers to use on any assignments or projects they might have to do.
 The way it's used makes it easy for students to be "involved and energetic" about writing.
 This comes from the usability of social media.
 Via a smartphone option, it allows students to be mindful about how they can use an app to do learning in a classroom.
 Schools, ultimately, have an inexpensive option that provides students with another way to access learning.

-In the educational context, Slack serves as a versatile platform for collaboration.
+In the educational context, Slack serves as a platform for collaboration.
 Teachers and students use it to create channels for class discussions, share resources, and manage group assignments.
-Public and private channels make it easy to declare a difference between transparency and inclusivity and a selected audience.
+Public and private channels make it possible to declare a difference between transparency and inclusivity and a selected audience.
 Additionally, its union with other apps like Google Drive and Zoom enable seamless workflows, particularly in remote learning environments.
 Its accessibility across devices ensures that participants can remain connected and engaged.

 However, there are a few problematic issues with Slack.
 Data protection is updated infrequently, and complete issues with online work as interactions could be lessened.